 7 This section was repealed by the Land Drainage Amendment Act 1994.

-8 Footnote no longer applicable.

-9 Footnote no longer applicable.

-10 Section 48A and the Second Schedule were inserted by No. 73 of 1954 s.
+8 Section 48A and the Second Schedule were inserted by the Limitation Act Amendment Act 1954 s.
 8.

-11 The Land Drainage Amendment Act 1983 s.
-4(2) reads as follows:

-“

-(2) Regulations made by the Governor for the purposes of section 89(2) of the principal Act, inserted by subsection (1) of this section, and any power exercised under section 89(3) by a drainage board, or the Minister acting under section 9 of the principal Act, may be made or exercised to have effect in respect of the financial year which commenced on 1 July 1983 or any subsequent financial year.

-”.

-12 The Land Drainage Amendment Act 1983 s.
-6(2) reads as follows:
+9 The Land Drainage Amendment Act 1983 s.
+4(2) and 6(2) are transitional provisions that are of no further effect.

-“

-(2) A notice under section 90A of the principal Act, inserted by subsection (1) of this section, may be given by a drainage board, or the Minister acting under section 9 of the principal Act, to have effect in respect of the financial year which commenced on 1 July 1983 or any subsequent financial year.

-”.

-13 See also the following relevant Orders:

-Water Authority (Appointed Day) Order 1985 in Gazette 31 May 1985 p.
-1897.

-Water Authority (Appointed Day) Order (No. 2) 1985 in Gazette 21 June 1985 p.
-2240.

-14 Footnote no longer applicable.

-15 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
+10 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

-16 The State Administrative Tribunal Regulations 2004 r.
+11 The State Administrative Tribunal Regulations 2004 r.
 54 reads as follows: